kubeslice-ent/egs-installation/README.md

          ```

 3. **Modify the kubeslice-controller-egs Values:**
-   - Navigate to the configuration file where the `inline_values` are defined for `kubeslice-controller-egs`.
+   - Navigate to the configuration file where the `inline_values` are defined for `kubeslice-controller-egs` in `egs-installer-config.yaml`.
    - Update the `endpoint` field under `kubeslice.controller` with the fetched `cluster_endpoint` value.
      ```yaml
      inline_values:  # Inline Helm values for the controller chart